tedi11/Assembly-Project/README.md

 # Assembly-Project
-Matrix multiplication coded in AT&amp;T syntax
+Matrix multiplication in AT&amp;T syntax